chavindsilva/MEDS1001/Appendix C - Conceptual Research Model/README.txt

 // Figure 2 - Skills

     Outlines the relevant skills for sports medicine both current(2025) and future(2035).
-    It futher dissects into technical and soft skills, on each end of the vertical axis, while a required level was established to reflect perceived industry standards.
+    It further dissects into technical and soft skills, on each end of the vertical axis, while a required level was established to reflect perceived industry standards.
     The chart is a personal reflection of my current attributes and skills in these areas.

-      highlights; in technical, knowledge of MSK structure and function (*), functional assessments (*), 3D design in soft, adaptibility in technologies, workflows and digital platforms
+      highlights; in technical, knowledge of MSK structure and function (*), functional assessments (*), 3D design in soft, adaptability in technologies, workflows and digital platforms

-// Figure 3 - Aquisition
+// Figure 3 - Acquisition

     Visually synthesising a volumetric model from Figure 1 and Figure 2.
       Depicting acquisition as a function of f(required skills - current skills) by linking endpoints to form a membrane; technical skills x-axis, soft skills y-axis
       Overlayed with the intersecting fields and technological impact f(SportsMed n Ortho) = max(Modality) by linear curve of heights; z-axis
-      A volumetric shape was generated to underscore tensions in aquiring new skills for industry, challenged by advacements in technology.
+      A volumetric shape was generated to underscore tensions in acquiring new skills for industry, challenged by advancements in technology.

     Conceptual Model
-        highlights; intergration of technical skills in these fields with technology; blending of green and red moving from 2025 to 2035 importance of developing and integrating new types of soft skills in the future; overlapping high modal dark blue towards 2035
+        highlights; integration of technical skills in these fields with technology; blending of green and red moving from 2025 to 2035 importance of developing and integrating new types of soft skills in the future; overlapping high modal dark blue towards 2035

 _______________